utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/conditional-data-selection.md

     }
 ```

-## Filtering query results for objects with specific key/value pairs
+## Filter query results for objects with specific key/value pairs

 The example below filters for objects in the `payments` array that have the key/value pair `"description": "recurring subscription"`.